BROCKVILLE HIGHLAND GOLF - Welcome To The Disc Golf Universe

 Budget Advance – the budget is pushed out of the economy bracket, though just barely but its worth it

 Pros – Some value at just under $40, bag is so light and comfortable you can use it as 1 strap sling bag.
-4 zippered pockets provide plenty of room for extras.
+4 zippered pockets provide plenty of room for extras, strong 600D material, very lightweight under 2 lbs.

-Cons – bag is prone to falling flat on its face, discs are hard to get in and out when running it at full capacity (main flap doesn’t open that far), bottom of bag is not reinforced strongly (another reason why it keeps tipping)
+Cons – bag is prone to falling flat on its face – especially if not sitting on flat surface, discs are hard to get in and out when running it at full capacity (main flap doesn’t open that far), bottom of bag is not reinforced strongly (another reason why it keeps tipping)

 It doesn’t have dividers for the discs, but at this price who cares.
 If you run with 14-16 in it they will fit together quite snugly and not fall over.
 Now this bag would make a nice upgrade from someone used to a sling bag who wants to venture into the backpack world for more storage and disc capacity.